EMarceloCM/EMarceloCM/README.md

 About me

 - Back-end developer and student
-- Hobbys: Coding, gaming, anime and music
+- Hobbys: Coding, gaming, work out, anime and music

 Skills